 Two, actually.
 The problem is that the first candidate had already been destroyed by a healer who knew of its healing power but not that you could use it without destroying it.

 Diggory's mother Mabel Ketterley-Kirke in The Chronicles of Narnia: The Magician's Nephew is bedridden and dying of an unnamed disease.
-In fact, she and Diggory live with Uncle Andrew and Aunt Lettie because they're taking care of her while Mr. Kirke has to work in India.
+She and Diggory live with Uncle Andrew and Aunt Lettie (her siblings) because they're taking care of her while Mr. Kirke has to work in India.
 With a little help of Aslan and a magical apple he gives to Diggory at the end of his and Polly's adventures, Mabel ultimately gets better.

 This trope is also seen in two of Jodi Picoult's other books, Handle with Care (Willow has ostogenesis imperfecta, or brittle bone disease) and Change of Heart (Claire Nealon needs a heart transplant).
 Like My Sister's Keeper, the mothers of these children are willing to do anything for their child (in the former, the mother sues her best friend and OBGYN for not telling her about a disabled child, that she presumably would have aborted, and in the latter the mother refuses a transplant from the murderer who killed her husband).